YesterdaysCoffee/TrideX_17/README.md

 # TrideX_17
-Two headed version of Trident, aka IDEX Trident.
-This is intended for experienced users.
+Two headed version of Trident, aka TridenX.
+Changes include: NEMA 17 steppers for X & Y axis & improved belt assembly.
+Generally intended for experienced builders due to lack of step-by-step instructions.
 Klipper now supports copy printing for printing two copies at a time, however leveling nozzles can be tricky.
 In the future a method to adjust the height of the second head will be added.

 ![Front View.](images/front%20left.png)